reyadussalahin/problem-solving/CONTRIBUTING/README.md

 More new categories and sub-categories are being introduced regularly and will be added according to needs later.

 # How to send pull request
 There is a few rules about how to properly send pull requests to this repo, so that it may easier for us to handle your requests properly.
-For pull request guideline, read [this guide](PULL_REQUEST.md);
+For pull request guidelines, read [this guide](PULL_REQUEST.md).

-**Any one is welcome to contribute!!!**